Socialize with us

 Nowadays we have better tightly sealed windows, spray foam insulation in our walls, and weather strips on our doors, so the problem this creates is that your fireplace needs air to rush into it for combustion and then up the chimney, we call this “make-up air” and if that’s not available you are definitely going to have smoke come back into your home because there isn’t enough airflow or makeup air in the home.

-Have you have ever felt cold air when standing in front of your fireplace and there’s no fire in it?
+Have you ever felt cold air when standing in front of your fireplace and there’s no fire in it?

 Well if this is the case your house has decided that it’s going to use your flue as a vent to bring in the fresh air, sometimes even with your damper closed you might feel cold air coming in.